-1.2.2.
+2.2.
 Equity

-Equity is concerned with how resources are distributed throughout society.
-Equity is often normative.
+Equity is a normative concept.
 This means that it concerns itself with value judgments and statements of "what ought to be," rather than facts based on cause-and-effect statements.
 Equity is inherently subjective as different economic agents in a society may have different perceptions as to what is considered fair.

+Equity is concerned with how resources are distributed throughout society.
 An equitable distribution of income or resources occurs when there is fairness in the distribution of essential goods and services.
 Lower prices and increased accessibility to goods like education, healthcare, housing, transportation, food and utilities should in general translate to more equitable outcomes.
 Similarly, transfers of income and wealth from higher to lower income households should also translate to more equitable outcomes.

-Inequity is a distributional issue and not considered a market failure.
+Note: Inequity is a distributional issue and not considered a market failure.